stevensnoeijen/DraculaReignOfTerrorRemake/README.md

 Packing is done though gulp's `pack` task, see [gulpfile.js](./gulpfile.js).

-You can also do this manually, see [raw/sprites/README.md](raw/sprites/README.md)
+You can also call other gulp tasks seperately if you want with `npx gulp <task>`.

+Fully manually packing see [raw/README.md](raw/README.md)